The average cost of stamped concrete is $5,281

 Coatings | $200–$400 |

-The average-sized 20-by-20-foot concrete driveway costs $4,800 to $7,200 on average.
+A 20-by-20-foot concrete driveway costs $1,800 to $6,000 on average.
 The higher cost reflects a large space spanning 400 square feet.
-Contractors usually have to bring in a team to complete the design before the surface dries, especially for complex pieces.
+Contractors often have to bring in a team to complete the design before the surface dries, especially for complex pieces.

-As with other stamped concrete projects, your driveway’s total price depends on the quality of the concrete, the design, and the size of the driveway.
-Since pricing is largely based on the square footage, larger driveways will fall on the higher end of the price range, whereas smaller and narrower driveways will cost less.
+As with other stamped concrete projects, your driveway’s total price depends on the quality of the concrete, design, and driveway size.
+Since pricing is primarily based on the square footage, larger driveways will fall on the higher end of the price range, whereas smaller and narrower driveways will cost less.

-Add approximately $3 to $8 per square foot to your project if you’re removing old concrete.
-Material that’s reinforced with wire mesh or steel bars will cost closer to the higher end of that price range.
+Add approximately $1 to $4 per square foot to your project if you’re removing old concrete.
+Material reinforced with wire mesh or steel bars will cost closer to the higher end of that price range.

 Another major factor is the thickness of your driveway.
 The foundation for your driveway needs to be thicker than that of a walkway that receives light foot traffic, as you’ll have heavy vehicles frequently moving across the driveway.